Quartet (1948 film): Plot

-On George Bland's twenty-first birthday, his father, of the landed gentry, asks him what he intends to do with his life.
+On George Bland's twenty-first birthday, his father Sir Frederick, of the landed gentry, asks him what he intends to do with his life.
 George's answer is incomprehensible to his entire family: he wants to become a concert pianist.
 His family, who want him to succeed to his father's place and title, try to talk him out of it.
 Finally, his cousin Paula (who is in love with him) comes up with a compromise: he will study in Paris for two years, after which an impartial expert will determine whether he has it in him to reach his goal.

 The two years ended, Paula gets Lea Markart, a world-famous pianist, to do the judging.
 After listening to George's recital, Markart tells him that, while his technique is excellent, he lacks the talent and inspiration of a true artist and could never be more than a good amateur.

 George is killed later that day with a blast to the chest from a gun he was supposedly cleaning.
 His family is anxious that his death be ruled accidental, and, at the inquest, the coroner's jury returns such a verdict with clear consciences, since, in the words of the plainspoken foreman, the jurors cannot accept that a gentleman such as the deceased would have killed himself "just 'cause he couldn't play piano good".